ZILtoid1991/pixelperfectengine/README.md

 Sample dependencies section:
 ```
 "dependencies": {
-                "derelict-sdl2": "~>2.1.0",
-		"derelict-fi": "~>2.0.3",
 		"pixelperfectengine": "*"
 	},
 ```

 # Usage with most IDEs:
 1: Download and build the source.
-You will need both the engine and editor by default, as the engine uses its own custom bitmap format XMP due to its more advanced palette handling.
-Other advantages of the format is that it can store multiple bitmaps in a single file with no regard of their sizes.
+The engine previously used a proprietary format made out of XML that was very prone to errors.
+This is being deprecated, with replacements being TGA and PNG.

 2: Add /source/ to the include path.
 You might also need to add the sources of derelict-SDL2, derelict-util, sdlang-d, libinputvisitor, taggedalgebraic, cpublit